cer/event-sourcing-examples/README.md

 Applications consist of loosely coupled components that communicate using events.
 These components can be deployed either as separate services or packaged as a monolithic application for simplified development and testing.

+# Big ideas

+This example illustrates several important concepts:

+* How to decompose an application into microservices - as described below the application consists of several services.
+For example, bank accounts are managed by one service, money transfers by another service.

+* Using an event-driven architecture to achieve data consistency - rather than using traditional distributed transaction to maintain database consistency this application uses an eventually consistent, event-driven approach.

+* Using event sourcing to implement the event-driven architecture - the domain logic consists of Domain-Driven Design (DDD) aggregates that using event sourcing.

+* Using Command Query Responsibility Segregation (CQRS) - update requests (HTTP POSTs and PUTs) and view requests (HTTP GETs) are handled by separate services.

+* How event sourcing enables deployment flexibility - the application can either be deployed as a monolith or as microservices.

 # About the example application

 This example application provides a REST API for creating and viewing bank accounts and transferring money between them.